verrazzano/docs/content/en/docs/setup/customizing/ha.md

 * Fault detection
 * Reliable failover points

-Verrazzano providers a means to eliminate single points of failure among critical Verrazzano components.
+Verrazzano provides a means to eliminate single points of failure among critical Verrazzano components.
 This is accomplished by increasing replica counts, anti-affinity rules, and implementing replicated data for components that rely on MySQL and OpenSearch.

 The [ha.yaml]({{< ghlink raw=true path="examples/ha/ha.yaml" >}}) file shows you how the `prod` profile can be extended to configure a highly available Verrazzano installation.
 The increased replica counts, along with the anti-affinity rules inherited from the `prod` profile, ensure that the pods of each component are distributed across the Kubernetes cluster nodes.
 MySQL and OpenSearch are configured to replicate data among replicas to avoid data loss.